-2) The normal standby week rotation will be Monday through Sunday, inclusive.
-The

-Public Works Supervisor may deviate from this rotation pattern and staffing levels or may assign in an emergency (e.g., storm conditions) without notice or with thirty (30) days advance written notice if, in his or her judgment, such deviation would best serve the MESA's operational needs.

-3) While on stand-by status, the affected employee will be assigned a City truck for the stand-by week and shall carry a City-provided pager, cell phone or other such communication device at all times.

-4) A Maintenance Worker assigned to the rotation who is required to report to work from standby status will be compensated for time worked at the third step of the Crew Leader wage range at the appropriate overtime rate if applicable.

-- 5) Employees shall refrain from using alcohol or non-prescribed controlled substances while on stand-by status, and remain able to report to work within onc (1) hour, if called to report for duty.
-If the employee's residence is more than one (1) hour away from his or her normal City report location, the MESA will extend this one (1) hour period by a reasonable period as determined by the MESA to accommodate the additional necessary travel time.
-An employee on stand-by status may otherwise freely use such time for his or her personal activities.
-When the employee reports to work, stand-by status ends and the City shall thereafter compensate the employee at his or her regular rate of pay, for all hours worked after such call until he or she is authorized to terminate the work for which he or she was called to report.
-For each hour period spent on stand-by status the employee shall receive five dollars (\$5.00).
-Time in stand-by status is not time worked for pay purposes. - 6) In the event there is an unexpected absence on a weekend or holiday, the employee assigned to work standby may be required to report to work, depending on operation and service needs.

-At any time during the term of this agreement, either party may request to discuss possible modifications of the stand-by procedure to mitigate negative effects for employees or operations.
+- B. The normal standby week rotation will be Monday through Sunday, inclusive.
+The Public Works Supervisor may deviate from this rotation pattern and staffing levels or may assign in an emergency (e.g., storm conditions) without notice or with thirty (30) days advance written notice if, in their judgment, such deviation would best serve the MESA's operational needs. - C. While on stand-by status, the affected employee will be assigned a City truck for the stand-by week and shall carry a City-provided pager, cell phone or other such communication device at all times. - D. A Maintenance Worker assigned to the rotation who is required to report to work from standby status will be compensated for time worked at the third step of the Crew Leader wage range at the appropriate overtime rate if applicable. - E. Employees shall refrain from using alcohol or non-prescribed controlled substances while on stand-by status, and remain able to report to work within one (1) hour, if called to report for duty.
+If the employee's residence is more than one (1) hour away from their normal City report location, the MESA will extend this one (1) hour period by a reasonable period as determined by the MESA to accommodate the additional necessary travel time.
+An employee on stand-by status may otherwise freely use such time for their personal activities.
+When the employee reports to work, stand-by status ends and the City shall thereafter compensate the employee at their base hourly rate or, if applicable, the overtime rate of one and one-half (11⁄2) times their regular rate of pay, for all hours worked after such call until the employee is authorized to terminate the work for which they were called to report, except for the hours between 11 p.m. and 7 a.m. when they will be paid double (2 times) their regular rate of pay for the hours worked.
+For each hour period spent on stand-by status the employee shall receive six dollars (\$6.00).
+Time in stand-by status is not time worked for pay purposes. - F. In the event there is an unexpected absence on a weekend or holiday, the employee assigned to work standby may be required to report to work, depending on operation and service needs. - G. At any time during the term of this agreement, either party may request to discuss possible modifications of the stand-by procedure to mitigate negative effects for employees or operations.
 The parties may amend the procedure by mutual written agreement of the Union and the City Manager.